Area51 Project - Mike's 2006 Powertek REV:

 February 19, 2012, so it begins!

 This sled needed a good cleaning and a load of monster energy decals removed.
-These were removed slowly by heating them with a heat gun and then removing any remaining glue with 99% pure rubbing alcohol.
+These were removed slowly by heating them with a heat gun and then removing any residue with 99% pure rubbing alcohol.
 I think the sled breathed a sigh of relief when returned to its original clean lines!

 Next on the list was installing two new lower side panel rubber latches This was done by drilling out the old rivet, and installing the new latches with a new 3/16x1/2" long rivet.
-I also noticed one of the front hood hinges was missing, so a new hinge was purchased at the dealer and installed with new hardware and red lock-tite.
+I also noticed one of the front hood hinges was missing, so a new hinge was purchased at the dealer and installed with fresh hardware and red lock-tite.

 Next I removed the RAVE Valves, cleaned off the heavy carbon deposits with brake cleaner and a 3M Scotchbrite pad, and reinstalled them with new o-rings and gaskets.